Hoidi/RevisorChecker/README.md

 #### Examples of arguments to run
 A check that is only for one bookkeeping year:

-    o path/to/banking.pdf path/to/analysis.pdf path/to/ledger.pdf 6 7
+    path/to/banking.pdf path/to/analysis.pdf path/to/ledger.pdf 6 7

 If a check is over two bookkeeping years (SP1 or ansvarsbefrielse):